FailAcademy/learning/adp-london/_lessons/week-02/01-introducing-node.md

 ## Lab Activity

 Building a TCP server from scratch is not something you'll normally do.
-There are a wide range of behaviors and edge cases we'd have to account for, if we wanted our chat server to work in the way that we're accustomed to.
+There are a wide range of behaviors and edge cases we have not accounted for.

 Developers in the open source community have created a systems to help us!
 The most popular among them being the [Zero Message Queue](http://zguide.zeromq.org/page:all).